Jan Harold Brunvand: Academic career

 While attending Michigan State, Brunvand met Richard Dorson, a folklorist and professor, who became a mentor.
 Brunvand took an undergraduate American Folklore course Dorson offered in the fall quarter of 1954 and, in subsequent semesters, completed two of Dorson's graduate courses in folklore as a special enrollee.
 The work Brunvand and other classmates did for Dorson's classes included "preparing a large and well organized personal collection of folklore garnered from oral tradition and furnished with informant data and background comments."
 These papers would later serve as the beginnings of a large archive of folklore housed at Indiana University.

 On June 10, 1956, Brunvand married Judith Darlene Ast, also a student at Michigan State University.
 Four days later, the couple left for Oslo, Norway, where Brunvand attended the University of Oslo on a Fulbright scholarship.
 He spent the year studying folklore.
-Brunvand's article, Norway's Askeladden the Unpromising Hero, and Junior-Right, published in the January–March 1959 issue of the Journal of American Folklore was his first professional publication.
+He started publishing in academic publications during this period, notably a paper on Norwegian-American folklore in the archives of Indiana University and one about the Norwegian folk hero Askeladden.

 In 1957, Brunvand returned to the United States as a graduate student at Indiana University, Bloomington, Indiana.
 He switched majors, from English to folklore, and took a series of classes offered through the university's summer institute.
 He worked as an archivist in the Indiana University Folklore Archives from September 1958 to June 1960.
 During this time, he met Archer Taylor, who, as a visiting professor, taught a course on proverbs and riddles.
 This course, according to Brunvand, "changed his life."
 Proverbs became one of Brunvand's favorite topics to study and discuss.
 In 1961, Brunvand's A Dictionary of Proverbs and Proverbial Phrases from Books Published by Indiana Authors Before 1890 was published as Number 15 of the Indiana University's Folklore Series.
 Of the book, Brunvand says two things: "I've become better at choosing titles since then," and "The price was $3.00, and it was worth every penny of it.

 In 1961, Brunvand also received a Ph.D. in folklore from Indiana University.
 His dissertation, The Taming of the Shrew: A Comparative Study of Oral and Literary Versions (Aarne-Thompson type 901), later published by Routledge in 1991, highlighted his interest in the structure, morphology and typology of the folktale.

 Brunvand taught at the University of Idaho, Moscow, Idaho, from 1961 to 1965.
 He served as associate editor of the Journal of American Folklore from 1963 to 1967.